-Life with an amazing assistance dog, a crazy rescue dog, a gecko, a tortoise, chronic health problems, Alopecia, and a wheelchair.
-Reviewing accessible days out, pet products, health products, food and much more.
-We'll also be featuring our favourite recipes.
+Life with an amazing assistance dog, a crazy rescue dog, chronic health problems, Alopecia, and a wheelchair.
+Reviewing accessible days out, pet products, health products, food, beauty, fashion, kid's toys and fashion and much more.

 Little dog has major surgery after swallowing lollipop stick duringheatwave